-- Whilst other partnerships and organisations, as referred to in section 6 of this Policy, have roles in co-ordinating and ensuring the effectiveness of the Council's work to safeguard and promote the welfare of children and adults with care and support needs, they are not accountable for the Council's operational work.
+- 5.1 Whilst other partnerships and organisations, as referred to in section 6 of this Policy, have roles in co-ordinating and ensuring the effectiveness of the Council's work to safeguard and promote the welfare of children and adults with care and support needs, they are not accountable for the Council's operational work.
 The Council retains its own lines of accountability for safeguarding and promoting the welfare of children and adults with care and support needs through its own service delivery and provision.
 The Council does work in close partnership through for example the Community Safety Partnership (CSP) to meet requirements as a multi-agency approach is often required to deal with issues. - 5.2 All staff, volunteers and elected members are to ensure they familiarise themselves with the Council's Safeguarding Policy. - 5.3 All staff, volunteers and elected members must participate in relevant training to recognise the varying forms of abuse and report any concerns, incidents or allegations as appropriate. - 5.4 It is the responsibility of staff and elected members to consider safeguarding implications in their decision-making processes, including the procurement of services. - 5.5 All external organisations and contractors providing services to the Council are required to comply with the Council's Safeguarding Policy as a minimum standard.
 Where relevant, they should have their own safeguarding policy and procedures in place. - 5.6 Whilst safeguarding is the responsibility of all Council staff, volunteers, elected members and contractors, there are a number of safeguarding roles within the Council with specific responsibilities briefly set out below:

-Role Key Responsibilities

-Executive Lead Raise the profile of safeguarding, support the

-Susan Priest Policy and promote the development of

-initiatives to ensure the protection of residents

-within the district.

-Allocate resources to enable the Council to

-meet its responsibilities.

-Scrutinise and authorise relevant reports and

-plans.

-Designated Development of Policy, issuing operational

-Safeguarding Lead guidance, promoting good practice and making

-Jyotsna Leney policy recommendations to Council.

-Submit progress reports to Corporate

-Management Team and relevant Committees to

-ensure that the Council's Safeguarding Policy is

-being met.

-Make a referral to KCC's Local Authority

-Designated Officer (LADO) for child

-safeguarding as appropriate and work with HR

-services as appropriate.

-Ensure that action taken is coordinated and

-monitored.

-Provision of audit returns as appropriate, e.g.

-KMSAB annual agency template, participation in

-County wide groups and coordination of any

-serious case review work.

-Designated Support the implementation of key safeguarding

-Safeguarding activities.

-Officers (DOs) - See Support the work on audits for submission to the

-Appendix 1 Kent Safeguarding Children Multi-Agency

-Partnership (KSCMP) and KMSAB audits.

-Support and advise the Council's contractors,

-leaseholders and grant recipients on the

-development of safeguarding policies, where

-necessary.

-Handle safeguarding concerns reported to them

-by colleagues as having arisen in their

-respective lines of duty, including making

-referrals to the KSCMP or the KMSAB, as

-appropriate.

-Elected Members Leader of the Council to nominate Cabinet

-Deputy Leader and Member lead for safeguarding.

-Cabinet Member for Scrutinise the Council's Safeguarding Policy

-Communities - and endorse safeguarding reports to relevant

-Councillor Jennifer Committees.

-Hollingsbee Portfolio Holder with responsibility for

-safeguarding will act as the Council's

-safeguarding champion.

-Training to be undertaken as necessary.

-Directors /Managers
+Role Key Responsibilities Executive Lead Raise the profile of safeguarding, support the Susan Priest Policy and promote the development of initiatives to ensure the protection of residents within the district.
+Allocate resources to enable the Council to meet its responsibilities.
+Scrutinise and authorise relevant reports and plans.
+Designated Safeguarding Lead Jyotsna Leney Development of Policy, issuing operational guidance, promoting good practice and making policy recommendations to Council.
+Submit progress reports to Corporate Management Team and relevant Committees to ensure that the Council's Safeguarding Policy is being met.
+Make a referral to KCC's Local Authority Designated Officer (LADO) for child safeguarding as appropriate and work with HR services as appropriate.
+Ensure that action taken is coordinated and monitored.
+Provision of audit returns as appropriate, e.g. KMSAB annual agency template, participation in County wide groups and coordination of any serious case review work.
+Designated Safeguarding Officers (DOs) - See Appendix 1 Support the implementation of key safeguarding activities.
+Support the work on audits for submission to the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) and KMSAB audits.
+Support and advise the Council's contractors, leaseholders and grant recipients on the development of safeguarding policies, where necessary.
+Handle safeguarding concerns reported to them by colleagues as having arisen in their respective lines of duty, including making referrals to the KSCMP or the KMSAB, as appropriate.
+Elected Members Deputy Leader and Cabinet Member for Communities - Leader of the Council to nominate Cabinet Member lead for safeguarding.
+Scrutinise the Council's Safeguarding Policy and endorse safeguarding reports to relevant Councillor Jennifer Committees.
+Hollingsbee Portfolio Holder with responsibility for safeguarding will act as the Council's safeguarding champion.
+D Training to be undertaken as necessary.
+Directors /Managers Make staff aware of their duty to report any http://sdcintranet/staffinginformation/staffingstructures/